How often should I get a massage?

 What is your cancellation policy?

-Why do I have to pay $35 for cancelling my appointment?
+Why do I have to pay a fee for cancelling my appointment?

 This policy is in place for two reasons:

-1. Our time is valuable to our clients and we try to be as accommodating as possible.
-We book on a first come, first served basis and when appointments are cancelled with insufficient notice, we are given very little time to fill the appointment or call another client who may otherwise have taken it.
-This is disrespectful and inconvenient not only to us, but also to the clients who value our time and who might have needed the treatment.
+1. Your therapist’s time is valuable.
+Appointments are booked on a first come, first served basis and when appointments are cancelled with insufficient notice, very little time remains to fill the appointment or call another client who may otherwise have needed it.
+The fee is in place to ensure that cancellations are made with sufficient notice wherever possible.

-2. Each therapist at MMT is contracted and therefore self-employed.
-Because we are not employees, we do not get paid an hourly wage, but rather based on how many clients we see per day.
-When a client does not show up to an appointment, we do not get paid at all.
-Our cancellation fee is put in place to compensate for the income that is lost when a client cancels with little or no notice.
-In order to be as fair as possible, we only charge a portion of the initial appointment’s cost; however if cancelling or missing appointments becomes a recurring incident, we reserve the right to charge the full cost of the appointment.
+2. Many massage therapists are self-employed.
+Because they are not employees, they do not receive an hourly wage so when a client does not show up to an appointment, the therapist does not get paid at all.
+A cancellation fee is put in place to compensate for the income that is lost when a client cancels with little or no notice.

-We understand that accidents happen, emergencies arise and life can just get in the way sometimes.
-It is important to communicate with your therapist as soon as possible.
+It is understandable that accidents happen and emergencies arise.
+In such cases it is important to communicate with your therapist as soon as possible.